-For many working parents, paying for child care is simply a fact of life.
+For many working parents, paying for childcare is simply a fact of life.
 But a portion of those expenses could actually qualify for a federal tax credit and lower your taxes.
 Here is everything you need to know to claim the Child and Dependent Care Tax Credit on your tax return.

 How much is the Child and Dependent Care Credit worth?